 It was held in April in 1993 and then February from 1994 to 1997.
 The February or early spring date remained after the tournament first became the Scottish Open in 1998, but it has been held towards the end of the year since returning from an eight-year hiatus in 2012.

-That slot has remained after returning from another break in 2016 and the 2022 tournament will take place between 28th November and 4th December.
+That slot has remained after the tournament returned from another break in 2016 and the 2023 tournament will take place between 11th to 17th December 2023.

-The tournament's nomadic nature has seen it help a number of different towns and cities across England and Wales.
+The tournament's nomadic nature has seen it held at a number of different towns and cities across England and Wales.

 Derby, Newcastle, Stoke-on-Trent, Plymouth, Bournemouth and Swindon shared the honours early on before Aberdeen, Glasgow and others hosted.

-The last two events have been held in Milton Keynes and Llandudno, respectively, but the 2022 tournament will be held at the Meadowbank Sports Centre in Edinburgh, the first time in 19 years the capital has staged the Scottish Open.
+Recent events have been held in Milton Keynes and Llandudno, but the 2023 tournament will return to the Meadowbank Sports Centre in Edinburgh, after being staged at the venue for the first time in 19 years last season.

 Newly rebuilt and reopened, Meadowbank Sports Centre in Edinburgh has enjoyed plenty of history, becoming the first venue to be included in the hosting of two Commonwealth Games in 1986, having also done so in 1970.

-Meadowbank has also staged concerts, including Elton John in 2016 and its wide range of facilities makes it a key sporting hub for Edinburgh.
+Meadowbank has also staged concerts, including Elton John in 2016, while its wide range of facilities makes it a key sporting hub for Edinburgh.

 Steve Davis has won the tournament a record six times, all of those during the International Open era.